JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
-Now that we add the name column, querying for the max episodes by category is a lot more useful.
-Note that we only needed to GROUP BY category.
-This is a little different than grouping by with SUM as the database is not doing any adding.
+We can add the name column back to our SELECT statement and now we know the podcast with the MAX number of episodes for in each category.
+Note that we only needed to put category in our GROUP BY clause.
+This is a little different than grouping with SUM as the database is not doing any adding.
 It is simply taking the max of each category.
-If we gave the group by statement both name and category, it would return the entire table!
-This is because each name is unique and by default the episode count is the max of each of those names.
+If we gave the GROUP BY  statement both name and category, it would return the entire table!
+This is because each podcast name is unique.
+The episode count is the max of each of those names.

 ---